-We intend to use \$13.6 million of the net proceeds from our initial public offering to repay our outstanding indebtedness, including early termination fees of \$0.1 million, during the quarter ending September 30, 2017.
-The timing of this repayment in the third quarter of 2017 rather than immediately upon the completion of our IPO is intended to reduce prepayment penalties that would have otherwise been payable by us.
+We used \$13.7 million of the net proceeds from our initial public offering to repay our outstanding indebtedness of \$13.5 million, including early termination fees of \$0.2 million, during the quarter ending September 30, 2017.
+The timing of this repayment in the third quarter of 2017 rather than immediately upon the completion of our IPO was intended to reduce prepayment penalties that would have otherwise been payable by us.